backstage/backstage/docs/getting-started/utility-apis.md

 on APIs, and to provide a standard common development environment for plugins.
 A proper test wrapper with mocked API implementations is not yet ready, but it will provided as a part of `@backstage/test-utils`.
-It will provide mocked variants of APIs, with additional methods for asserting a components interaction with the API.
+It will provide mocked variants of APIs, with additional methods for asserting a component's interaction with the API.

 The common development environment for plugins is included in `@backstage/dev-utils`, where the exported `createDevApp` function creates an application with implementations for all core APIs already present.